-Co-ops are also different from business partnerships, which have different liability structures and tax structures, and can involve unequal ownership arrangements.
-Learn more about the different types of business structures if you’re not sure which one is right for your company.
-Depending on your goals, a more appropriate business structure might be a partnership or even a limited liability company (LLC), which has a lot of the same benefits of a co-op but with fewer restrictions.
+Co-ops are also different from business partnerships, which have different liability and tax structures and can involve unequal ownership arrangements.
+Depending on your goals, a more appropriate business structure might be a partnership or a limited liability company (LLC), which has many of the same benefits as a co-op but with fewer restrictions.

 Business Cooperatives On A Large Scale